tomrijndorp/vscode-finditfaster/README.md

 You might want to play with `fzf`, `rg` and `bat` on the command line and read their manuals in order to get a better understanding of some of the settings in this extension.
 It will be worth your time.

+`fzf` can also be configured through various environment variables.
+This extension does nothing to disable that behavior, so feel free to use those.
+You can also check whether `fzf` is running inside this extension by checking whether the `FIND_IT_FASTER_ACTIVE` environment variable is set.

 <hr />